You’re fed up of working nine-to-five in an office, or you’re in need of a well-deserved rest after months of being stuck in exam halls... am I right?

 Which Gap Year Vaccinations You Should Get

 This can be a guide only - the definitive advice must come from your doctor.
-So book an appointment with your GP or try a specialist travel clinic like MASTA or The Wandsworth Medical Centre (the travel nurse is an ex-leapers Mum and very well-travelled herself).
+So book an appointment with your GP or try a specialist travel clinic like MASTA or The Wandsworth Medical Centre.

 I also thoroughly recommend Dr. Ted Lankester and his staff at Interhealth.
 As experts in overseas travel, they can offer excellent advice both before and after your trip.
 If you return home feeling unwell in anyway, we suggest that in addition to consulting your GP, you consult Interhealth or the NHS Hospital for Tropical Diseases, who have a walk-in clinic.

 Worth mentioning on its own is the risk of malaria, which is prevalent in Africa and Asia.
 It's no joke either: malaria has been responsible for 50% of all human deaths since the Stone Age (source).